-Will Renwick walks a high route around Derwentwater from Keswick, climbing Catbells and Walla Crag along the way and visiting Ashness Bridge
+Will Renwick walks the Derwentwater hilltop circular walk: a high route around Derwentwater from Keswick, climbing Catbells and Walla Crag along the way and visiting Ashness Bridge

 Start/Finish: Keswick Youth Hostel